IgorSteps/easypark/docs/Task1.2.md

 1. General overview:

 Workero is a PMS that fits some but not that many of our criteria.
-Users can make bookings and pay for them, as well as see the total number of available and taken spaces in the car park.
+Drivers can make bookings and pay for them, as well as see the total number of available and taken spaces in the car park.
 Admins can see various metrics about the car park, such as total rejected and accepted spaces, as well as editing spaces.
 Workero is mostly marketed towards businesses with integrated features like desk booking, but it could be used for other organisations.

 2. Major features: